marufrahmangit/cybersecurity-portfolio/README.md

 - Cyber Defense Analyst

 ### Projects
-Here is a list of projects I have completed or are working on and to acquire associated skills and knowledge:
+Here is a list of projects I have completed/working on and to acquire associated skills and knowledge:

 | Projects | Skills/Knowledge |
 | --------------- | --------------- |